 Stephen joined Watsi on November 7th, 2014.
-Six years ago, Stephen became the 627th member to automatically support a new Watsi patient every month.
-Since then, 5,413 more people have become monthly donors!
-Stephen's most recent donation traveled 8,800 miles to support Wayen, an 8-month-old baby from Haiti, to fund heart surgery so he can grow up to be a healthy child.
+Nine years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephen's most recent donation traveled 1,900 miles to support Wayen, an 8-month-old baby from Haiti, to fund heart surgery so he can grow up to be a healthy child.